lindsaykerr/python-delete-file-duplications/README.md

 ## Running the script
 ### Script arguments
-The script by default, without command line arguments, will look for any files copies in the folder and sub-folders of the execution folder.
-Using the argument “--dir” followed by a valid directory path the user can search for copies in a specific location.
+The script by default, without command line arguments or values within the congif file, will begin to look file copies within the folder and sub-folders from where it is run.

+When using the command line the argument “--dir” followed by a valid directory path will specify the scripts starting point.
 For example:

 `>python delete_dups.py –dir “C:\\Users\Auser\Home\Pictures”`